-Cumulative Results of Operations increased by \$301.9 million in 2015 resulting in a positive Net position of \$540.4 million.
-This increase was due to Net Income from Operations of \$300.7 million, as described above.
-This positive net position represents a measure of the difference between the fund's assets and liabilities as of December 31, 2015.
-While the improving values of the Legacy Assets contribute to the positive net position, NCUA must repay the outstanding borrowings from the U.S. Treasury.
-In any year that the TCCUSF has an outstanding borrowing from the U.S. Treasury, the NCUA Board must make the distribution from NCUSIF to the TCCUSF rather than to insured credit unions when the calculated NCUSIF equity ratio exceeds the Board set normal operating level, which is 1.30%.
+Cumulative Results of Operations increased by \$1.0 billion in 2016 resulting in a positive Net Position of \$1.5 billion.
+This increase was due to Net Income from Operations of \$993.0 million, as described above.
+This positive net position represents a measure of the difference between the fund's assets and liabilities as of December 31, 2016.
+The improving values of the Legacy Assets and legal recoveries primarily contributed to the positive net position.

-As of December 31, 2015 and 2014, the NCUSIF calculated equity ratio was 1.26% and 1.29%, respectively; therefore, NCUSIF did not record a distribution payable to the TCCUSF in 2015 or 2014.
-As of December 31, 2015 and 2014, the TCCUSF did not have a distribution receivable due from the NCUSIF.
+In accordance with the FCU Act, NCUA must repay the outstanding borrowings from the U.S. Treasury.
+In any year that the TCCUSF has an outstanding borrowing from the U.S. Treasury, the NCUA Board must make the distribution from the NCUSIF to the TCCUSF rather than to insured credit unions when the calculated NCUSIF equity ratio exceeds the Board-set normal operating level, which is currently set at 1.3%.
+As of December 31, 2015, the TCCUSF had an outstanding borrowing, and the NCUSIF calculated equity ratio was 1.26%; therefore, the NCUSIF did not record a distribution payable to the TCCUSF in 2015.
+In October 2016, the remaining borrowing of \$1.0 billion was fully repaid.
+As of December 31, 2016 and 2015, the TCCUSF did not have a distribution receivable due from the NCUSIF.